cagstech/lwip-ce/src/tls/INFO.md

 ### Entropy Extraction Algorithm ###
 - For each byte in a 119-byte entropy pool:
-    - Read from selected source address once
+    - Read from selected source address once.
-    - Read 16 more times xoring into cumulative result
+    - Read 16 more times xoring into cumulative result (to offset correlation).
     - Write to current location in pool.
 - Feed entropy pool to SHA-256 hash.
 - Compress output hash into a `uint64_t` by xoring 4 bytes of the digest into a each byte of the `uint64_t`.